Hecksboi/hecksbois_ttrpg_thing/README.md

 any bonuses as easy add ons to the roll and then even more optionally have the outcome print out to whatever VTT were using

+also, sorry for the comment spam, i use them to remember what to do